KotatsuApp/kotatsu-parsers/CONTRIBUTING.md

 - [Example](https://github.com/KotatsuApp/kotatsu-parsers/blob/master/src/main/kotlin/org/koitharu/kotatsu/parsers/site/en/MangaTownParser.kt)
   of pure HTML parsing.

-If website is based on some engine it is rationally to use common base class for this one (for example, Madara wordress theme and the `MadaraParser` class)
+If the website is based on some engine it is rationally to use a common base class for this one (for example, Madara Wordpress theme and the `MadaraParser` class)

 ### Parser class skeleton

-Parser class must have exactly one primary constructor parameter of type `MangaLoaderContext` and have an `MangaSourceParser` annotation that provides internal name, title and language of a manga source.
+The parser class must have exactly one primary constructor parameter of type `MangaLoaderContext` and have an `MangaSourceParser` annotation that provides the internal name, title, and language of a manga source.

-All functions in `MangaParser` class are documented.
+All members of the `MangaParser` class are documented.
 Pay attention to some peculiarities:

 - Never hardcode domain.
-Specify default domain in `configKeyDomain` field and obtain an actual one using `getDomain()`.
+Specify the default domain in the `configKeyDomain` field and obtain an actual one using `domain`.
-- All ids must be unique and domain-independent.
-Use `generateUid` functions with relative url or some internal id which is unique across the manga source.
+- All IDs must be unique and domain-independent.
+Use `generateUid` functions with a relative URL or some internal id that is unique across the manga source.
-- `sortOrders` set should not be empty.
-If your source is not support sorting, specify one most relevance value.
+- The `availableSortOrders` set should not be empty.
+If your source does not support sorting, specify one most relevant value.
-- If you cannot obtain direct links to pages images inside `getPages` method, it is ok to use an intermediate url as `Page.url` and fetch a direct link at `getPageUrl` function.
+- If you cannot obtain direct links to page images inside the `getPages` method, it is ok to use an intermediate URL as `Page.url` and fetch a direct link in the `getPageUrl` function.
 - You can use _asserts_ to check some optional fields.
-For example. `Manga.author` field is not required, but if your source provide such information, add `assert(it != null)`.
+For example, the `Manga.author` field is not required, but if your source provides this information, add `assert(it != null)`.
 This will not have any effect on production but help to find issues during unit testing.
-- If your source website (or it's api) uses pages for pagination instead of offset you should extend `PagedMangaParser` instead of `MangaParser`.
+- If your source website (or its API) uses pages for pagination instead of offset you should extend `PagedMangaParser` instead of `MangaParser`.
-- If your source website (or it's api) do not provide pagination (has only one page of content) you should extend `SinglePageMangaParser` instead of `MangaParser` nor `PagedMangaParser.
+- If your source website (or its API) does not provide pagination (has only one page of content) you should extend `SinglePageMangaParser` instead of `MangaParser` or `PagedMangaParser`.
-- Your parser may also implement the `Interceptor` interface for additional manipulation of all network requests and/or responses, including image loading.
+- Your parser may also implement the `Interceptor` interface for additional manipulation of all network requests and responses, including image loading.

 ## Development process

-During the development it is recommended (but not necessary) to write it directly in the Kotatsu android application project.
-You can use `core.parser.DummyParser` class as a sandbox. `Dummy` manga source is available in debug Kotatsu build.
+During the development, it is recommended (but not necessary) to write it directly in the Kotatsu Android application project.
+You can use the `core.parser.DummyParser` class as a sandbox.
+The `Dummy` manga source is available in the debug Kotatsu build.

-Once parser is ready you can relocate your code into `kotatsu-parsers` library project in a `site` package and create a Pull Request.
+Once the parser is ready you can relocate your code into the `kotatsu-parsers` library project in a `site` package and create a Pull Request.

 ### Testing

-It is recommended to run unit tests before submitting a PR.
+It is recommended that unit tests be run before submitting a PR.

 - Temporary modify the `MangaSources` annotation class: specify your parser(s) name(s) and change mode to `EnumSource.Mode.INCLUDE`